text-machine-lab/uml_nlp_class_2018/hw3/README.md

 of tensors for the hidden state `h` and the cell state `c` correspondingly (see LSTM lecture for details on those states).
 This method is meant to be called from the `encode_sentence` method.

-The `encode_sentence` method encodes sentences in a batch into a hidden vectors `z`, which is the last hidden state of the LSTM network.
+The `encode_sentence` method encodes sentences in a batch into hidden vectors `z`, which is the last hidden state of the LSTM network.
 Note that since we have sequences of different lengths in a single batch, we cannot just take the last hidden state as follows: `z = h[:,-1,:]`.
 Instead, you will need to use the `torch.nn.utils.rnn.pack_padded_sequence` function.
 You might find the function `get_sequences_lengths` in `utils.py`